 The preparation of the financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions about future events that affect the reported amounts of assets, liabilities, revenue and expenses as at the end of or during the reporting period.
 Management believes that the estimates used are reasonable and prudent, however, actual results could differ from those estimates.
-Significant areas requiring the use of management estimates relate to the determination of the useful lives of capital assets used for determining amortization, measurement of deferred revenue and certain amounts recorded as accrued liabilities.
+Significant areas requiring the use of management estimates relate to the valuation of accounts receivable, to the determination of the useful lives of capital assets used for determining amortization, measurement of deferred revenue and certain amounts recorded as accrued liabilities.